MicrosoftDocs/cpp-docs.tr-tr/docs/cpp/unhandled-cpp-exceptions.md

 - C++ exception handling, unhandled exceptions
 - unhandled exceptions [C++]
 ms.assetid: 13f09c53-9254-4407-9db9-14e730e047cc
-ms.openlocfilehash: 85227e0bd0ca33f925e8fe72b6489fa81305d031
+ms.openlocfilehash: cd5ce722c5159041ba8fb0a4a41b942a1bd4614f
-ms.sourcegitcommit: 0ab61bc3d2b6cfbd52a16c6ab2b97a8ea1864f12
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62312216"
+ms.locfileid: "74246061"
 ---
-# <a name="unhandled-c-exceptions"></a>İşlenilmeyen C++ Özel Durumları
+# <a name="unhandled-c-exceptions"></a>İşlenilmeyen C++ özel durumları

-Eşleşen bir işleyici (ya da üç nokta **catch** işleyicisi) geçerli özel durum için önceden tanımlanmış nebyla nalezena `terminate` çalışma zamanı işlevi çağrılır. (İşleyicilerinizden herhangi birinde `terminate`'i de açıkça çağırabilirsiniz.)
-Varsayılan `terminate` işlemi, `abort` çağırmaktır. `terminate`'in uygulamadan çıkmadan önce programınızda başka bir işlevi çağırmasını isterseniz, tek bağımsız değişkeni olarak çağrılacak işlevin adıyla birlikte `set_terminate`'i çağırın.
-Programınızın herhangi bir noktasında `set_terminate`'i çağırabilirsiniz. `terminate` Yordamı her zaman bir bağımsız değişken olarak verilen son işlevi çağırır `set_terminate`.
+If a matching handler (or ellipsis **catch** handler) cannot be found for the current exception, the predefined `terminate` run-time function is called.
+(You can also explicitly call `terminate` in any of your handlers.)
+The default action of `terminate` is to call `abort`. `terminate`'in uygulamadan çıkmadan önce programınızda başka bir işlevi çağırmasını isterseniz, tek bağımsız değişkeni olarak çağrılacak işlevin adıyla birlikte `set_terminate`'i çağırın.
+Programınızın herhangi bir noktasında `set_terminate`'i çağırabilirsiniz.
+The `terminate` routine always calls the last function given as an argument to `set_terminate`.

 ## <a name="example"></a>Örnek